lin37dev/CppPrecticeWithGPT/README.md

 # CppPrecticeWithGPT

 - Question by GPT-4
-- Answers by myself as prectices
+- Solution by myself as prectice